wes3985/CoverageCompacter/README.md

 Future Updates
 ==============
 - Add an argument which can be specified by the user to exclude regions of no coverage from the output file.
+- Add functionality so that files can be split by chromosome is multichromosome file is supplied, potentially use reference index.

 Support